Dan-Padovani/Dan-Padovani/README.md

 ## Hi!
 I'm Daniel Padovani 👋

-Currently I'm a learning HMTL, CSS3, Java Script and C.
+Currently I'm a learning HMTL, CSS3, Java Script.
 With Rocketseat I'm learning the base of web development to became a front-end developer.
 <br>
 My current goal is to deepen my studies and knowledge always learning something new and contribute and sharing knowledge.